East Asian Medicine

 Acupuncture

-Acupuncture is a central part of Oriental Medicine.
+Acupuncture is a central part of East Asian Medicine.
 It is the insertion of hair-thin disposable needles, made of surgical stainless steel, into parts of the body.
 Acupuncture involves the manipulation of the flow of energy and bodily fluids through an intricate system of meridians, or channels.
 When the body is imbalanced, so is the flow through these meridians.
 There may be too much flow in some meridians and not enough in others.
 By inserting needles in specific locations, the practitioner acts like a traffic director, regulating and balancing the flow within the affected meridians.

-Herbal Medicines
+Herbal Medicine

 20140918_115405

-The use of herbal medicines/supplements is another aspect of Oriental Medicine.
+The use of herbal medicines/supplements is another aspect of East Asian Medicine.
 It is employed in conjunction with acupuncture to achieve and maintain balance within the body.
 Whereas acupuncture works to restore balance from the exterior, herbal remedies aim to achieve the safe effect from the interior.
 In contrast to modern pharmaceuticals, the prescribing of herbal remedies depends on underlying causes, and does not rely solely on present symptoms.